Arleene Johnson: Personal life

 Johnson married Ron Noga in 1963.
 The couple raised two children, Carol Lee and Robert, and had six grandchildren.
 She was widowed in 1994.

 A vigorous grandmother, she served twelve years on the Board of Directors of the AAGPBL Players Association, and was involved in baseball clinics for girls with the Saskatchewan Baseball Association (1998–1999) and for Major League Baseball in the City of Halifax (1999).

 Johnson has been widely recognized for her playing and coaching skills and by opening doors for women in sports.
 She is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire AAGPBL rather than individual baseball personalities.
-Since then, the Hall of Fame has organized a series of special programs and events to honor the historic role of women in baseball.

 Later life

 In 1988, she gained induction into the Saskatchewan Baseball Hall of Fame and Museum and was inducted in the Saskatchewan Sports Hall of Fame and Museum in 1989.
-In addition, she was honoured in her home town of Ogema, when the Sports Complex of the city was declared a municipal heritage property and the historical grandstand in the fairgrounds was dedicated as the Arleene Jobnson-Noga Grandstand.
+In addition, she was honoured in her home town of Ogema, when the Sports Complex of the city was declared a municipal heritage property and the historical grandstand in the fairgrounds was dedicated as the Arleene Johnson-Noga Grandstand.

 In 1998, Johnson and all Canadian AAGPBL players gained honorary induction into the Canadian Baseball Hall of Fame.
 She also was inducted in the Regina Sports Hall of Fame in 2004 as a member of the 1954 Regina Govins.
 The same year, she was recognized by SASK Baseball for her dedication in building and promoting amateur baseball in Saskatchewan.

 Johnson died on March 14, 2017, at the age of 93.